Aquatic and Marine Biology

 If you'd rather be on water than on land, this major is for you.
-Aquatic and Marine Biology is the study of living organisms in freshwater and ocean environments.
+Aquatic and marine biology is the study of living organisms in freshwater and ocean environments.
 Stetson University is uniquely situated in a part of the country replete with springs, rivers, lakes, swamps, salt marsh and ocean ecosystems.
 Students emerge from Stetson's program well-versed in the issues of both freshwater and marine ecosystems.

-- All students complete a capstone Senior Research Project of their own design.
+- All students complete a capstone senior research project of their own design.
 Most undergraduates at large institutions never have the chance to conduct their own research.

 - All students complete a 100-hour internship.

 - The Stetson program covers both freshwater and marine ecosystems.
 Although most students want to be marine biologists, not every state or community has access to the ocean.
 Every state and community, however, has freshwater resources.
-Stetson graduates are better qualified for jobs all over the United States, due to their broader exposure to the study of water.
+Stetson graduates are better qualified for jobs all over the U.S. due to their broader exposure to the study of water.

 Academics and Research

 At Stetson, students work closely with a faculty member on a research project.
-Students are encouraged to participate in the Stetson Undergraduate Research Experience (SURE) and to present research data at Stetson Showcase.
+Students are encouraged to participate in the Stetson Undergraduate Research Experience and to present research data at the Stetson Showcase.
 Many Stetson undergraduates have the opportunity to attend scientific meetings and some co-author manuscripts with faculty members.

 Facilities and opportunities